Talend/helm-charts-public/README.md

 and then use the classic `helm install` command in order to install the chart into your favorite kubernetes cluster.

+Note : you may also try the incubator registry that is available at https://talend.github.io/helm-charts-public/incubator

 ### Helm Hub
 This Talend public registry is also available on the central helm hub here : https://hub.helm.sh/charts?q=Talend